bjh-coder/medicalhumanitiesmusic-2025-2/zheng-mingzhu.md

 Puccini’s writing turns that inner state into sound.
 The rising melodic lines and long sustained notes express desperate longing, while trembling strings and unsettled harmonies suggest a mind under strain.
 If I name the “disease” here, I would do it carefully: not as a diagnosis, but as a possibility.
 Her isolation, repeated disappointment, and forced self-belief can be heard as something close to depression or a depressive state—a heavy, sinking condition where hope becomes exhausting.
 This connects to the Week 12 idea of listening closely to what sound reveals, instead of labeling a person too quickly.

-Week 13 gives me a practical listening method: listening against the grain.
-Instead of following only the beautiful surface, I notice where the music refuses full closure—where the dream already feels unstable.
-And Week 14’s question—what can someone hear when death is near—changes the emotional weight of this aria.
-Knowing Butterfly’s ending, her hope still shines, but it also feels like the last light before darkness.
-That is why this aria is so powerful to me: it makes invisible wounds audible, and it forces us to treat psychological pain as real.
+Week 13’s idea of listening against the grain changes how I hear the aria.
+Instead of following only its beauty, I try to notice the places where the music refuses full closure, where the dream already feels unstable.
+Week 14’s question—what someone can hear when death is near—adds another layer.
+Knowing Butterfly’s ending, her hope still shines, but it also feels like the last light she has.

+Because of all this, I end up hearing the aria differently.
+It doesn’t only sound “beautiful.”
+It sounds like someone trying to survive with a story, and that psychological pain feels real to me.

 Another opera that centers on women’s love and suffering,[ La Traviata](jang-minsun.md)shows how music can function in a different way.
 Just as Violetta’s physical illness and emotional despair are revealed through delicate musical changes, Madama Butterfly expresses Cio-Cio-san’s psychological pain through shifts in melodic flow and harmonic progression.